 - If the PSB linked to the specified LSB is incorporated into PPAR configuration, the contents set in LSB cannot be changed.
 Change them after releasing PSB from PPAR configuration by deleteboard(8). - If the specified PPAR is in operation, the value of policy cannot be changed.
-Change it after shutdown of the specified PPAR. - You can confirm the information of PCL set currently by using showpcl(8). - If policy is changed when degradation has already occurred, degradation may be different from expected one.
+Change it after shutdown of the specified PPAR. - You can confirm the information of PCL set currently by using showpc1(8). - If policy is changed when degradation has already occurred, degradation may be different from expected one. - Generally, there is no problem when the PPAR-ID for a PPAR being configured matches any of the existing SPARC M12-2S/M10-4S BB-IDs in the system.